 Ensure that your smart phone and tablet always has a screen lock password and is set to automatically enter a locked state after a short period of inactivity.

 10. Loss of your Smart Phone and Tablet

-Call the GE Appliances Connected Home Support Line as soon as possible if your lost or stolen smart phone has a GE Connected Appliances app installed.
+Call the Connected Home Support Line as soon as possible if your lost or stolen smart phone has a Appliances app installed.
 GE Appliances can disable outside-of-the-home control of your appliances.
-If you cannot reach the GE Appliances Connected Home Support Line immediately, please contact your smart phone provider to notify them of your lost device.
+If you cannot reach the Connected Home Support Line immediately, please contact your smart phone provider to notify them of your lost device.

 Connected Home Support Line

 1-800-220-6899Monday - Friday: 9 a.m. - 11 p.m.
 ETSaturday - Sunday: 9 a.m. - 3 p.m.
 ETEmail: [email protected]